These patients appear to have a more significant base and are better oriented to time and space than patients with schizophrenia.

 Symptoms of paraphrenia

 The main symptoms of paraphrenia are paranoid delusions and hallucinations.
-Delusions often involve the individual as the subject of persecution, although they can also be erotic, hypochondriacal, or grandiose in nature.
+Fantasies often involve the individual as the subject of persecution, although they can also be erotic, hypochondriacal, or exquisite.

-In fact, patients exhibiting these particular symptoms have been diagnosed with a variety of other illnesses, including atypical psychosis, schizoaffective disorder, delusional disorder, or persistent persecutory state.
+Patients exhibiting these particular symptoms have been diagnosed with various other illnesses, including atypical psychosis, schizoaffective disorder, delusional disorder, or persistent persecutory state.

 Hallucinations in paraphrenia are often auditory, with approximately 75% of patients reporting such an experience.
 Visual, olfactory, and tactile hallucinations have also been reported.

-For example, a patient with this disease may believe that the police are stationed in his hedge at night waiting for him to come out, or that he is convinced that a neighbor is connected to his telephone line, listening to everything he says.
+For example, a patient with this disease may believe that the police are stationed in his hedge at night waiting for him to come out or convinced that a neighbor is connected to his telephone line, listening to everything he says.

 What Causes Paraphrenia?

-Since the beginning of the 20th century, the population affected by “old age” has grown and cases of “late-onset” insanity appear to be on the rise.
+Since the beginning of the 20th century, the population affected by “old age” has grown, and “late-onset” insanity cases appear to be on the rise.

 Paraphrenia, like other psychotic disorders, is likely to have genetic origins.

 Although a late age at onset (> 60 years) has been proposed in the literature, the evidence for this claim remains debatable.
-The decline in cognitive functions occurs very slowly, but can lead to mild dementia over a period of years.
+The decline in cognitive functions occurs very slowly but can lead to mild dementia over the years.

 Pathological studies indicate the presence of neurofibrillary tangles (NFTs), mainly within the entorhinal cortex.
 Compared to the severity of neuritic changes, amyloid deposition remains sparse.

 Pyramidal cells affected by neurofibrillary tangles appear to be preserved.
-Both the clinical history and the neuropathology of paraphrenia are similar to those described for the predominantly senile dementia of neurofibrillary entanglement.
+The clinical history and the neuropathology of paraphrenia are similar to those described for the predominantly senile dementia of neurofibrillary entanglement.

 Risk factors, including organic lesions, can precipitate an earlier onset of symptoms in patients with this pathology.
-Many of the symptoms in paraphrenia can be explained by the involvement of the entorhinal cortex.
+Many of the signs in paraphrenia can be explained by the involvement of the entorhinal cortex.